sergiopetrovcic/PIITJ2929-2022/README.md

 Volunteer student: Kauan de Lima dos Santos.

 Help us improve this simulator.
 If you have any bugs to report or new features to suggest, open an issue [here](https://github.com/sergiopetrovcic/PIITJ2929-2022/issues).
-If you want to see some videos and images, please click [here](https://sites.google.com/view/xrai/projetos-encerrados/PIITJ2929-2022).
+If you want to see some videos, images, or download the simulator, please click [here](https://sites.google.com/view/xrai/projetos-encerrados/PIITJ2929-2022).

-## Download

-Version: 0.2.0 - Realease date: 2024/10/14 (YYYY/MM/DD) - Platform: Windows 64 bits ([link](https://drive.google.com/uc?export=download&id=1zf1tM9Z1knnah1MI3kb8kCU9eQdOJ-yF)).

 ## How to play
 - How to operate the terminal tractor: